Exhibit Designers: ZED Creative

 We also produced a set of wall-mounted interpretation boards, with illustrations commissioned from Carmarthen School of Art, and we designed two further interactive elements: a flip-up panel and a pottery trail.
 The trail (a series of ceramic plaques produced by a local potter) gives young visitors the chance to seek out a number of hidden sherds, which when assembled correctly, form a pot.

-Click here to watch a short trailer we created for the exhibit.
 The full video presentation is available on-line, but we have been asked to keep it password protected, if you would like to see it, please get in touch and we would be happy to send you the links.